tsabit-dv/ai-avatar-2/Readme.md

-# FastAPI AI Chatbot with Ollama Integration
+# FastAPI AI Chatbot with Ollama Integration (Gemma 2b, M,14MS Before RAG)

 ## Overview
 This project is a FastAPI-based chatbot that integrates AI models using Ollama.
 It processes user input through NLP before invoking an AI model, ensuring efficient responses.
 The chatbot supports various AI models, depending on your hardware capabilities, especially GPU performance.